kacperbojakowski/final-project/06-education/1-self-teaching/index.md

 * Website responsiveness: how well the website scales relative to window size on different devices?
 * Are all elements loading and being displayed correctly?
 * Are there fallbacks for fonts and alt-texts for images?
-* Is the user interface intuitive and functional (e.g. collapsible navigation, "back to top" buttons, etc.)?
+* Is the user interface intuitive and functional (e.g., collapsible navigation, "back to top" buttons, etc.)?
 * Are links and anchor elements loading correctly and pointing to the right resources?

 Once you spend some time reading documents and studying content design, you'll develop an eye for good (and bad) documentation, just like you did for translation.
 From then on, all you do is put theory to practice: mimic the good, avoid the bad, and follow approved trends in your writing.